open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```

 <details><summary>What happened?</summary>
-The component descriptor now has the content:
+The component descriptor now has the following content, with an additional `access` under `component.resources`, where the `access` is of type `external`:

 ```yaml
 meta: